 The Query Wizard Command

 - The New Query dialog box will appear.
-Select Find Duplicates Query from the list of queries and click OK.
+Select Find Duplicates Query from the list of queries, then click OK.

 Choosing to create a find duplicates query

-- Select the table you want to search for duplicate records and click Next.
+- Select the table you want to search for duplicate records, then click Next.
 We’re searching for duplicate customer records, so we’ll select the Customers table.

 Selecting the table to search for duplicates

 - Choose the fields you wish to search for duplicate information by selecting them, then clicking the right arrow button .
 Only select fields that should not be identical in nonduplicate records.
 For instance, since we’re searching for duplicate customers we’ll only select the First Name and Last Name fields, as it’s unlikely that multiple people with the exact same first and last name would place orders at our bakery.
 When you’ve added the desired fields, click Next.